concubicycle/StuffSim/README.md

 Simulation technique implementation engine

 StuffSim is a personal project for the accumulation and maintenance of reusable ‘engine/platform’ code.
-It is planned as a simple rendering engine use for learning and implementing various graphics techniques.
+It is planned as a simple rendering engine for learning and implementing various techniques.